brainhubeu/react-carousel/README.md

 [![gif](readme/assets/carousel.gif)](https://github.com/brainhubeu/react-carousel/)

 ### Showing dots or thumbnails
-There is a separate Dots component that can be used to fully controll navigation dots or add thumbnails.
+There is a separate Dots component that can be used to fully control navigation dots or add thumbnails.
 ```javascript
 import Carousel, { Dots } from '@brainhubeu/react-carousel';
 import '@brainhubeu/react-carousel/lib/style.css';